schwzr/dsf-spring-school-imaging-tests/exercises/exercise-3.md

    ```
    docker-compose up cos-fhir
    ```
    Verify the DSF FHIR server started successfully.
 You can access the webservice of the DSF FHIR server at https://cos/fhir.
-   The DSF FHIR server uses a server certificate that was generated during the first maven build.
-To authenticate yourself to the server you can use the client certificate located at `.../dsf-process-tutorial/test-data-generator/cert/Webbrowser_Test_User/Webbrowser_Test_User_certificate.p12` (Password: password).

 4. Start the DSF BPE server for the `Test_COS` organization in another console at location `.../dsf-process-tutorial/dev-setup`:
    ```